Romania and the euro: Current perspectives

 There is no pressure on Romania to adhere to ERM in a certain year, followed by the adoption of the euro two years later.
-The EU Member States can use the derogation clause to prevent Romania from entering into ERM, and hold on to their monetary policies as a buffer against external shocks.
+The EU member states can use the derogation clause to prevent Romania from entering into ERM, and hold onto their monetary policies as a buffer against external shocks.
 The EU Commission and the European Council have not urged Romania, a euro candidate country, to join the Eurozone and it is not likely to happen in the future, due to rising doubts in Brussels and in capitals of some current Eurozone members regarding the wisdom of further Eurozone enlargement.
 Therefore, Romania has enough time to establish economic conditions under which the loss of monetary and fiscal sovereignty would be less painful.

 Monetary and exchange rate policies

-In Romania, the main objective of the BNR is to ensure and maintain price stability while concurrently promoting the Government's general economic policy.
-As stated in Article 2 of Law 312/2004, the National Bank is responsible for defining and implementing the monetary policy strategy (Direct inflation targeting) and the exchange rate policy.
+In Romania, the main objective of the BNR is to ensure and maintain price stability while concurrently promoting the government's general economic policy.
+As stated in Article 2 of Law 312/2004, the national bank is responsible for defining and implementing the monetary policy strategy (Direct Inflation Targeting) and the exchange rate policy.

 Over the years, the BNR has supported the monetary policy by progressively decreasing the policy rate.
 The first step achieved was between February 2009 and March 2012, when the BNR cut the policy rate by a cumulative 500 basis points, to 5.25%, followed by rapid decreases in the annual inflation rate, which made it possible for the BNR to resume downward adjustment of the policy rate.
 Between July 2013 and February 2014, the BNR cut the policy rate by a cumulative 175 basis points, to 3.5%.

-Romania has managed floating exchange rates and is in line with using inflation targets as a nominal anchor for monetary policy and to enable flexible policy responses to unpredictable shocks that would potentially affect the economy.
+Romania has managed floating exchange rates, and is in line with using inflation targets as a nominal anchor for monetary policy and to enable flexible policy responses to unpredictable shocks that would potentially affect the economy.
 Reasons for not entering the euro area are complex, covering national problems, including insufficient economic convergence over a lacking perceived attractiveness of euro membership, as well as an unresolved institutional reform agenda (Backé and Dvorsky 2018).